Dr. Jill Lynn Drury

 EMPLOYMENT

 Department Manager, Advanced Software Innovation Department*.
-Currently responsible for setting department strategy, supervising a cadre of the most senior people in the division, and enabling those staff to provide service to the larger division (550 people).
+Responsible for setting department strategy, supervising a cohort of the most senior people in the division as well as a cohort of researchers, and enabling those staff to provide service to the larger division (550 people).
 Immediate prior position was Acting Technical Director of the 438-person Data and Human-Centered Solutions Innovation Center.
-Was responsible for setting the technical direction of the creating its strategy, generating new business, determining technical research directions, and overseeing department managers.
-Prior to that, position was Department Head of the Collaboration and Social Computing Department.
+Was responsible for setting the technical direction of the organization, creating its strategy, generating new business, determining technical research directions, and overseeing department managers.
+Prior to that, my position was Department Head of the Collaboration and Social Computing Department.
 Over a 17-year period, grew the department from 16 people to 70 people with a 9-person management team, including diversifying the work program and developing an early-career talent pipeline.
-In addition to management responsibilities, I also make technical contributions to projects in the area of human-machine teaming.
+In addition to management responsibilities, I also made technical contributions to projects in the areas of collaboration of human-machine teaming.

 University of Massachusetts Lowell, September 2002 to Present